NHL Network (1975 TV program): Playoff coverage

-The 1976 Stanley Cup Finals on the NHL Network marked the first time that the NHL's championship series was nationally televised in its entirety in the United States.
+The 1976 Stanley Cup Final on the NHL Network marked the first time that the NHL's championship series was nationally televised in its entirety in the United States.
 When the NHL Network broadcast playoff games in 1976, Marv Albert split play-by-play duties with an announcer from one of the participating teams.
 For instance, on April 18, 1976 (Montreal at Chicago), it was Brad Palmer (who was the intermission host for Chicago Black Hawks telecasts on WFLD 32) who split the play-by-play duties with Albert.
 Albert did play-by-play for the first and third periods while Palmer did the second.
 Starting in the 1978 playoffs, the NHL Network began simulcasting many games with Hockey Night in Canada.
 In these games, Dan Kelly, who was the NHL Network's lead play-by-play announcer, was assigned to do play-by-play along with HNIC color commentators.
 This for example, happened in Game 7 of the quarterfinal series between the Toronto Maple Leafs and New York Islanders (April 29), where Kelly teamed up with Brian McFarlane.
-The entire 1978 Stanley Cup Finals between the Montreal Canadiens and Boston Bruins and the entire 1979 Stanley Cup Finals between the Montreal Canadiens and New York Rangers were both simulcasted as well.
+The entire 1978 Stanley Cup Final between the Montreal Canadiens and Boston Bruins and the entire 1979 Stanley Cup Final between the Montreal Canadiens and New York Rangers were both simulcasted as well.
 However, had that final gone to Game 7, then that game would have been broadcast on ABC.